CP1401/Practicals/prac_08/README.md

 Remember to do these one at a time and test each one.

-- Let's assume that all place names need to be in title case (e.g. "New Zealand" not "new zeaLAND").
+- Let's assume that all place names need to be stored in title case (e.g. "New Zealand" not "new zeaLAND").
   Use Python's `.title()` string method to do this.
+  Consider the **DRY** principle.
+We only need to title the names we keep when we append.
   (In Prac 3 we learned to use `.upper()` and `.lower()`, now we're using another useful string method.
   Watch what happens after you type the `.` and you'll see all the other methods available!)